lab-v2/pyreason/docs/source/user_guide/1_pyreason_graphs.rst

 PyReason Graphs
 ===============

-PyReason supports direct reasoning over knowledge graphs.
-PyReason graphs have full explainability of the reasoning process.
-Graphs serve as the knowledge base for PyReason, with initial conditions and attributes.
+PyReason reasons over knowledge graphs.
+Graphs serve as a knowledge base with initial conditions given to nodes and edges.
-PyReason uses rules to create new relationships or change attribute relationships in a graph.
-Pyreason reasons on an inputed graph and evolves the graph over time.
+These initial conditions are used along with :ref:`PyReason rules <pyreason_rules>` that we'll see later on to infer new relations or attributes.

 How to Load a Graph in RyReason
 -------------------------------
+In PyReason there are two ways to load graphs:
+1. Using a NetworkX `DiGraph <https://networkx.org/documentation/stable/reference/classes/digraph.html>`_ object
+2. Using a `GraphML <https://networkx.org/documentation/stable/reference/readwrite/graphml.html>`_ file which is an encoding of a directed graph
-In PyReason there are two ways to create graphs: NetworkX and GraphML NetworkX allows you to manually add nodes and edges, whereas GraphML reads in a directed graph from a file.
+NetworkX allows you to manually add nodes and edges, whereas GraphML reads in a directed graph from a file.

 NetworkX Example
 ~~~~~~~~~~~~~~~~
-Using NetworkX, you can create a `directed <https://en.wikipedia.org/wiki/Directed_graph>`_  graph object.
+Using NetworkX, you can create a `directed graph<https://en.wikipedia.org/wiki/Directed_graph>`_ object.
 Users can add and remove nodes and edges from the graph.

-Read more about NetworkX `here <https://networkx.org/documentation/stable/reference/classes/digraph.html>`_.
+Read more about NetworkX `here <https://networkx.org/>`_.

-The following graph represents a network of people and the pets that
+Given a network of people and their pets, we can create a graph using NetworkX.
-they own.

 1. Mary is friends with Justin
 2. Mary is friends with John